nitpatel678/Project_MailCheck/README.md

 # Project_MailCheck
-Invil Mail
-Invil Mail is a Python-based project designed to verify the validity of email addresses.
-The project checks if an email address is well-formed, adheres to standard email syntax rules, and can optionally validate domain existence.

-Features
-Validate email address format using Python.
-Efficient and lightweight codebase.
-Suitable for integration into larger applications.
-Technologies Used
-Python
+**Invi Mail** is a simple web-based email validation tool designed to check the authenticity of email addresses during user sign-up or registration.
+The tool evaluates the given email for validity using regex patterns and checks for temporary or disposable email domains.
+On form submission, it provides real-time feedback through a popup, along with an animated progress bar.
+This ensures that users input legitimate email addresses, preventing fake or temporary sign-ups.
+The project is built using HTML, CSS, and JavaScript for a seamless and interactive user experience.